1997MarsRover/Small-LMs/tokenization/README.md

     What is the real root of suffering?
 Tokenization.

+Cool [vercel](https://tiktokenizer.vercel.app/?model=gpt-4-1106-preview) app to play around different tokenizers and see how they differ

 Huggingface provides two versions of tokenizers libraries:

  - Full python implementation of the tokenizer